 Table of Contents

-What Is a Bank Passbook?
+What Is a bank passbook?

-A bank passbook is an official record of your bank account transactions, issued and maintained by your bank.
-It serves as a physical ledger, documenting every deposit, withdrawal, and transaction that affects your account balance, providing a comprehensive history over time.
+A bank passbook is an official record of your bank account transactions, issued and maintained by your specific bank.
+It serves as a physical ledger, documenting every deposit, withdrawal, and transaction that affects your account balance over time.
+When you visit a bank branch or use an update machine, your passbook is instantly updated with the latest entries.

-When you visit a branch, your passbook is updated with the latest entries, ensuring you have an up-to-date record of your financial activity that reflects all movements.
-Not regularly checking and understanding these entries means you could miss errors, fraudulent transactions, or important financial details, potentially leading to financial loss or mismanagement and making it harder to dispute issues.
+This ensures you have an up-to-date record of your financial activity that reflects all money movements.
+Not regularly checking and understanding these entries means you could miss errors, fraudulent transactions, or important financial details.
+This oversight could potentially lead to financial loss or mismanagement, making it harder to dispute issues later.

 - Official Record: A legally recognised document of your bank transactions.